Alfred J. Kwak: Alfred

 Alfred Jodocus Kwak is a duck.
-As a baby he lived in a giant clog with his family.
-After his family was run over by a car, he was adopted by Henk and lives with him in Henk's grandfathers house.
-Later Alfred moves in to a clog-shaped house, using his old cradle as his bed.
+As a baby, he lived in a giant clog with his family.
+After his family was run over by a car, he was adopted by Henk and lives with him in Henk's grandfather's house.
+Later Alfred moves into a clog-shaped house, using his old cradle as his bed.
 He is very concerned with other people and values many virtues, like human rights and good manners.
-Friends, family and the environment, are also close to his heart and he in some episodes even risks his own safety when it comes to do the right thing.
+Friends, family and the environment, are also close to his heart and he in some episodes even risks his own safety when it comes to doing the right thing.
 Although he has gone through a lot of sad things, his favourite song is 'Ik ben vandaag zo vrolijk' (I'm so happy today).
 In the English version, his middle name is changed to "Johnathan".
-In the Hebrew version, His name is "Shealtiel".
-In the Icelandic version he is named Alfreð Önd.
+In the Hebrew version, his name is "Shealtiel".
+In the Icelandic version, he is named Alfreð Önd.